rouderj/transparent-science-course/README.md

 #### Week 6. **Working With Collaborators** (Vandekerckhove)

 Working with collaborators is hard because they change our awesome text.
 How do you work constructively, productively, and mistake free with people you kind of resent having to talk to?
+What makes an interesting collaboration?

+- **Read** --- Watts, D. (2017).
+Should social science be more solution-oriented? *Nature Human Behavior, 1*, 15.

 - **Write** --- *The latest in automation.* --- Place your paper (from Week 4) on Overleaf.
 Write a git script to make changes to text and figures.
 Place your analysis on CodeOcean and run it.